sanchil/hydra_cluster/README.md

 ```
 The kubectl command is aliased to k.
 So you may use either k or kubectl to run your kubectl commands.

 Run a get nodes command to ensure that all the three nodes, k8master, k1 and k2 are in a running state.
+The cluster nodes may take some time to come into a ready state.
+On occassions it my take as long as 10 minutes so give it some time before a conclusion.

 ```sh